ArcanaFramework/arcana/docs/source/data_model.rst

 Referring to them as "columns" is intended to draw a loose analogy with `data-frame columns in Pandas <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.columns.html>`_, as conceptually they are similar.
-However, unlike Pandas columns, Arcana columns can have different "row frequencies".
+However, unlike Pandas columns, Arcana columns can have different row frequencies (see :ref:`Spaces`).
 For example, age fields occur per subject, whereas T1-weighted images occur per imaging session.
 Items in a column do not need to be named consistently (although it is a good practice where possible), however, they must be of the same data format.

 There are two types of columns in Arcana datasets, *sources* and *sinks*.
-Source columns select corresponding items from existing data in the data store using a set of criteria including:
+Source columns select matching items across the dataset from existing data using a range of criteria:

 * path (can be a regular-expression)
 * data type
 * row frequency
-* quality threshold (only implemented in XNAT)
+* quality threshold (only currently implemented for XNAT_ stores)
-* order within node
 * header values (only available for selected formats)
+* order within the data node (e.g. first T1-weighted scan that meets all other criteria in a session)

-Sink columns define how new data will be written to the dataset.
+Sink columns define how derived data will be written to the dataset.

 Columns are given a name, which is used to map to the inputs/outputs of pipelines.
 By default, this name is used by sinks to name the output fields/files stored